ismailsalim/campus-cafe-collect/README.md

 *CVC:* 123

-Enter any valid email address to retrieve order confirmation.
+**To retrieve order confirmation,** enter any valid email address.

-## To run the frontend locally:
+## To run the frontend locally
-Enter the following commands in the terminal
+Run the following commands in terminal

 1. Pre-build:
 ```bash